 Away Friendly Pubs near White Hart Lane

-Choice of pubs for away fans near White Hart Lane is somewhat limited.
-The Haringey Irish club on Pretoria Road, opposite White Hart Lane station, has been recommended by a number of visiting fans, as has the Three Compasses, located to the rear of Middlesex University and within a 5 minute walk of the ground.
+The choice of pubs for away fans near White Hart Lane is somewhat limited.
+Favourite Tottenham away pub options include The Haringey Irish club on Pretoria Road, opposite White Hart Lane station, which has been recommended by a number of visiting fans, as has the Three Compasses, located to the rear of Middlesex University and within a 5-minute walk of the ground.

 A recommended alternative is a drink in Central London, followed by a train ride to White Hart Lane station.
 There is a Wetherspoons at Liverpool Street Station.
 For those undertaking the walk from Seven Sisters tube station, there are a number of away friendly pubs en route to the stadium.